fraenki/f-upgrade/README.md

 * Stick to OS tools (if possible).
 Try not to rely on ports/packages (they might break during upgrades).
 * Add error handling.
 Hook scripts are expected to return exit code 0 on success.

-Hook scripts may rely on and use the following env variables (provided by f-upgrade):
+Hook scripts may rely on and use the following env variables (which are exported by f-upgrade):

 ```
 $HOOK_OSVER (full OS release)